 To maximize correctness, speed to market, and innovation, I believe all enterprises need flexible data pipelines to manage their data.
 Even if a data lake is already part of your architecture, I recommend that you start using pipelines, too.

+Update: Mortar is no longer an independent company, so the following won’t work.
 Want to experience the power of data pipelines and Luigi firsthand, without spending a lot of time experimenting?
-Request a Mortar account, then follow our tutorial for building an end-to-end recommendation engine with Luigi: fork, run.
+Request a Mortar account then follow our tutorial for building an end-to-end recommendation engine with Luigi: fork, run.
 You’ll have a recommendation engine in minutes.
 That’s the power of pipelines.

 More info on Luigi